conduit.

 Only if someone is going to publish useful content consistently.
 A blog with three posts from two years ago looks worse than no blog at all.
 If you have someone handling your marketing who publishes relevant local content regularly, it can help you rank for specific service searches.
 Otherwise, focus on reviews and your Google profile first.

-Book a free call.
-We'll audit where your business stands online and tell you exactly what's worth investing in first — website or not.
+Book a free consultation.
+We’ll audit where your business stands online and tell you exactly what’s worth investing in first, website or not.